 Porcello acknowledged his own mistake as well.

 ”I just didn’t execute the play,” Porcello said. ”You take a chance, backpicking at second base, but you know that kind of thing can happen.
 You really have to be on the money with that throw.
 I yanked the throw and pulled it, and it ended up being a pretty big play.”

 More MLB coverage at Yahoo Sports:

 – - – - – - –

-Mark Townsend is a writer for Big League Stew on Yahoo Sports.
+David Brown is an editor for Big League Stew on Yahoo Sports.
 Have a tip?
-Email him at email@example.com or follow him on Twitter!
+Email him at email@example.com and follow him on Twitter!